Sookchand/OilGasMarketOptimisation/IMPLEMENTATION_SUMMARY.md

 ### 1. Comprehensive Module Structure

-The system is organized into seven interconnected modules:
+The system is organized into eleven interconnected modules:

 - **Data Management**: For data generation, visualization, processing, and CSV upload
 - **Trading Dashboard**: For strategy backtesting and optimization